TerraFirmaGreg-Team/Core-Vintage/README.md

 4. Open the project folder in IDEA.
 5. Right-click in IDEA `build.gradle` of your project, and select `Link Gradle Project`, after completion, hit `Refresh All` in the gradle tab on the right.
 6. Run `gradlew runClient` and `gradlew runServer`, or use the auto-imported run configurations in IntelliJ like `1.
 Run Client`.

+### Mixins:

+- When writing Mixins on IntelliJ, it is advisable to use latest [MinecraftDev Fork for RetroFuturaGradle](https://github.com/eigenraven/MinecraftDev/releases).